 The Wilkesboro Police Department again did not have any homicides in 2019.

-The department had no change in this category with the department reporting one (1) each year.
+The department had a 200% increase in this category with the department reporting three (3) in 2020.

-The department saw an increase in this area across the board with five (5) sex offenses in 2019.
+The department saw no change in this area across the board with five (5) sex offenses in 2020.